-Search engines pay attention to behavioral factors, in particular – attention to the site in social networks.
-In turn, the Open Graph protocol allows you to use the power of social networks in search engine optimization to its full potential.
-In addition, increases the clickability of links to the site, which users share in their profiles.
+Search engines pay attention to behavioral factors, including the activity of websites on social networks.
+The Open Graph protocol uses the power of social networks in search engine optimization to the fullest, increasing the click-through rate of links to your site that users share in their profiles.
+This has a significant impact on the visibility and attractiveness of your website on the web.

 The Open Graph protocol was created by Facebook.
 Why use it?
 To make the previews of web pages in social networks viewable.
 And in a global sense – to implement the idea of the semantic web.
 That is to standardize all the information in the World Wide Web to make it suitable for automatic processing.